-Here’s another blog that unpacks the issues with MSV, featuring insights from Marilyn Jager Adams.
+Here’s a great blog on the issues by kindergarten teacher Lindsay Kemeny, and another blog that unpacks the issues with MSV, featuring insights from Marilyn Jager Adams.

-Or search #EduTwitter.
-In social media, many educators are discussing the same themes: that the MSV approach interferes with – or even “negates” – the phonics lessons.
+You can also search #EduTwitter.
+In social media, educators have discussed the same themes: that the MSV approach interferes with – or even “negates” – the phonics lessons.
 And it teaches kids bad habit of looking away from words, which reading specialists need to un-teach in order to help kids successfully decode.

 Let’s Discuss the Awesomeness of Tiffany’s Post

 I love Tiffany’s post so hard.
 It’s clear and accessible.
 It assumes no prior knowledge on the part of the reader (other than having seen or used these strategies), so it’s a perfect on-ramp to the conversation about reading instruction issues.
 We also get a layman’s intro to the concept of orthographic mapping… a complex concept that everyone ought to know.

 Also, it’s not judgy!
 The tone is perfect for helping a reader reflect on his or her practice.